CrowdHailer/raxx/README.md

 end
 ```

-*Simplest example where the client sends a single request to the server and gets a single response back.*
+*Echo server example where the request body is streamed back to the client as it becomes available.*

 ```elixir
 defmodule MyApp.Echo do